praveensajjanapu/openstack_project/README.md

 2. Report: The report provides a thorough description of the design, performance evaluation, and scalability factors.
 It is divided into three sections: a description of the design, performance evaluation using Apache Benchmark, and reasons for managing the system on a big scale.
 3. command to perform the ab test ----  ab -n 1 -c 1 http://HAproxy_fip:port(5000)/  (here "n" is no of users/requests per sec and "c" is concurrency)

+## prometheus and grafana are two powerful tools commonly used together for monitoring and visualization in modern IT environments.
+They form a robust combination for observing, alerting, and visualizing metrics and logs from various systems and applications.
+1.prometheus  Bastion_fip:9090
+2.Grafana     Bastion_fip:3000 (Next, Bastion_fip must be set up and a dashboard needs to be created before the metrics can be seen. )